droonga/droonga.org/tutorial/1.0.3/groonga/index.md

 ### Load data to a table

 Let's load data to the `Store` table.
-First. prepare the data as a JSON file `stores.json`.
+First, prepare the data as a JSON file `stores.json`.

 stores.json: